Slashgear/webpack-workshop/docs/workshops/novice/basics.md

 ## Introduction

-This first example is here to help you why Webpack exists and its basic usage.
+This first example is here to help you why webpack exists and its basic usage.

 In this app, we define two CommonJS modules (commonly used [in a NodeJS env](https://nodejs.org/docs/latest/api/modules.html)).
 They are both loaded in `index.html`.